apache/spark/docs/apache-airflow/howto/variable.rst

 .. image:: ../img/variable_hidden.png

-See the :ref:`Variables Concepts <concepts:variables>` documentation for more information.
+See the :doc:`Variables Concepts </concepts/variables>` documentation for more information.

 Storing Variables in Environment Variables